Steve Crump

-Background
+Biography

-Crump was born in 1957 in Louisville's Smoketown neighborhood.
+Steve Crump was born in 1957 in Louisville's Smoketown neighbourhood.
 He graduated from Trinity High School in the Class of 1975.
-He attended Eastern Kentucky University, where he earned a Bachelor's Degree in Communications.
+Raised Catholic, he was a graduate of Louisville's Trinity High School, and Eastern Kentucky University, where he earned a bachelor's degree in Communications.

-Early career

 Crump's career began in 1980, when he got a job as a DJ in Richmond, Kentucky.
 This job got him noticed by WSAV-TV, an NBC-affiliated television station, where he acquired an internship and was soon placed in front of the camera due to his iconic, booming voice.

-Crump also worked for news stations in Orlando, Florida, Lexington, Kentucky, and Detroit, Michigan, as well an independent producer for Charlotte’s WTVI, BET, and Charlotte's PBS affiliate before coming to WBTV.
+Crump also worked for news stations in Orlando, Florida, Lexington, Kentucky, and Detroit, Michigan, as well an independent producer for Charlotte's WTVI, BET, and Charlotte's PBS affiliate before coming to WBTV.

+Crump died of colon cancer on August 31, 2023.
+His funeral was at St. Thomas Aquinas Catholic Church in Charlotte.